Sarsaparilla29/Text-Projects/README.md

 TEXT-PROJECTS

 COMPLETED:
-Kilo-TE: A text editor written in C(currently only a text viewer).
+Kilo-TE: A text editor written in C.

 TODO:
 1. Fizz Buzz - Write a program that prints the numbers from 1 to 100.
 But for multiples of three